yvettepeng/Social-Network-Analytics-Project/README.md

 ## 3. Predictive Analytics
 This part explores how spending profile and social network metrics calculated at each lifetime point (0-12 months) would predict **Y** - the total number of transactions during the user's first year's lifetime.
 We use 4 models and compare their MSE to see if social network metrics can raise the predictive power.
 #### Model 1:
-For each user’s lifetime point, regress recency and frequency on Y. Recency refers to the last time a user was active, and frequency is how often a user uses the mobile payment app in a month.
+For each user’s lifetime point, regress recency and frequency on Y. Recency refers to the last time a user was active, and frequency is how often a user uses the mobile payment app in a month. <br />
-The MSE of Model 1 is plotted as below:
+The MSE of Model 1 is plotted as below: <br />
 ![image](https://github.com/yvettepeng/Social-Network-Analytics-Project/blob/master/MSE_Model%201.png)
 #### Model 2:
 For each user’s lifetime point, regress recency, frequency and spending profile on Y.